rromanotero/cloudformation-dev-staging-prod-networks/README.md

 # cloudformation-dev-staging-prod-networks
 Cloudformation templates to set up a dev-staging and a production network in AWS.
-Both dev-staging and production have public server subnets and private data subnets, both public and private also have an A and B versions on different AZs (so you have public subnet A, public subnet B, private subnet A, private subnet B).
+Both dev-staging and production have public server subnets and private data subnets, both public and private also have an A and B versions on different AZs (A is one AZ, B is a different AZ).
+So you have public subnet A, public subnet B, private subnet A, private subnet B, for each VPC.

 <p align="center">
   <img src="https://github.com/rromanotero/cloudformation-dev-staging-prod-networks/blob/master/architecture.png" width="540"/>
-  <p align="center">So, an empty pair of networks</p>
+  <p align="center">So, an empty pair of VPCs with 4 subnets each (2 public and 2 private)</p>
 </p>

 This is a sample architecture that I recently set up with this template:

 <p align="center">
   <img src="https://github.com/rromanotero/cloudformation-dev-staging-prod-networks/blob/master/sample_architecture.png" width="540"/>
-  <p align="center">So, an empty pair of networks</p>
+  <p align="center"></p>
 </p>

 The CIDR reanges are from...
 I can't remember I did this over a year ago, but you can look them up in the templates! (there's plenty of IPs)